factset/deprecator/DEPLOYMENT.md

 Guide for deploying `deprecator` to a Heroku-like environment.

+As you will see below, the App portion of `deprecator` only works for GitHub.
+GitLab is not supported.
+However, we would accept GitLab support if you are willing to contribute the work.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 ## Table of Contents